sasidharan403/TSA_EXP1/README.md

 ## Date :

 # AIM:
-To Develop a python program to Plot a time series data temperature.
+To Develop a python program to Plot a time series data on Global temperature
 # ALGORITHM:
 1. Import the required packages like pandas and matplot
 2. Read the dataset using the pandas